dotnet/docs-aspire/docs/fundamentals/dashboard/security-considerations.md

 Data displayed in the dashboard can be sensitive.
 For example, configuration can include secrets in environment variables, and telemetry can include sensitive runtime data.
 Care should be taken to secure access to the dashboard.

-## Scnearios for running the dashboard
+## Scenarios for running the dashboard

 The dashboard can be run in different scenarios, such as being automatically starting by .NET Aspire tooling, or as a standalone application that is separate from other .NET Aspire components.
 Steps to secure the dashboard depend on how it's being run.